 Iceland’s Ring Road was made for road trips.
-The country’s principal highway circumnavigates the entire island and passes by many of the major sights.
+The country’s principal highway circumnavigates the entire island and passes by many of the major sights, giving you the opportunity of crossing off many of the best things to do in Iceland from the list.
 Traveling the Ring Road in Iceland is one of the best ways to see the country.
-First timers (and even repeat travelers) need to know a few things before they hit the road.
+First-timers (and even repeat travelers) need to know a few things before they hit the road.
 Here are some of the best Ring Road trip tips and Iceland driving information to ensure a safe, enjoyable, memorable journey.

 First and foremost, let’s orient ourselves with just how long Iceland’s Ring Road is and how long it takes to drive around it.
 Iceland’s main motorway is 1,332 km (828 miles) long and is mostly a two-lane paved road with a single carriageway in each direction.
 Driving Iceland’s Ring Road non-stop would take you around 16-20 hours to complete.
 This assumes that weather works in your favor.
 And of course, since the weather is completely unpredictable and changeable, that’s not much of a guarantee.